 To attract Chinese millennials, Airbnb launched a Chinese New Year KOL marketing campaign focused around travelling with parents.
 The campaign featured six Chinese celebrities and KOLs taking their parents on a holiday.

-Airbnb continues to leverage KOLs in several campaigns.
+Airbnb continues to leverage the best key opinion leaders in several campaigns.
 The company has identified that using KOLs from different walks of life like bloggers, artists, DJs – works for them.
-Since they want to appeal to young travellers in China, they are using a wider range of young millennial influencers to portray who they really are.
+Since they want to appeal to young travellers in China, they are using a wider range of young millennial influencers to portray their brand image.

 Want to run a KOL campaign in China?AdChina.io is one of the easiest ways to advertise and drive traffic in China.
 Work with us to run a KOL campaign, and use our self-service platform to run campaigns and drive sales.
 Create a FREE account to get started.

 There are several key social media platforms where KOLs are popular.
 If you are planning to launch a campaign on any of these channels, it’s worth considering if KOL marketing should be part of your campaign.

 As the no.1 communication hub in China, WeChat has a large amount of WeChat-based KOLs.
 They usually run a WeChat official account with a huge group of loyal readers and followers.

 The most common way for a WeChat Key Opinion Leader to collaborate with brands is for them to publish sponsored content, where they write an engaging story that is catered to their followers’ interest while weaving the brand into the story seamlessly.

 Working with KOLs on WeChat is one of the most effective ways for brands to reach their target audience, however, it is also the most expensive platform for running KOL marketing campaigns in terms of cost per impression.